Missing dog found after Hammond car theft; Baton Rouge, Livingston pursuit

 Trending News

-The sheriff's office didn't provide the child's age, but said he is being placed into the Florida Parishes Juvenile Detention Center.
+The teenager was placed into the Florida Parishes Juvenile Detention Center, the sheriff's office said.

 More News